-10 Things EVERY Parents Should Do When Raising Biracial or Mixed Race Kids
+10 Things EVERY Parent Should Do When Raising Mixed Race Kids

 Speak your language

-If one of you speaks another language or originates from another country where English isn’t the first language, that means your mixed son or daughter could and should be bilingual.
-Even if you don’t speak it well, passing down any culture often goes hand in hand with language.
-Your mixed race kids may resent having to attend language school every Saturday now but they’ll thank you for it later on when they’re able to converse with friends and family from your native country.
+If one of you speaks another language or originates from another country where English isn’t the first language, that means your mixed race son or daughter could be bilingual.
+That’s an amazing opportunity to give your children!
+Even if you don’t speak it well, passing down your culture can often go hand in hand with language.
+Basic greetings are sometimes all a child needs to feel part of or included amongst relatives or friends.
+And yes, your mixed race kids may resent having to attend language school every Saturday now but they’ll thank you for it later on when they’re able to converse with friends and family from your native country.

 2. Talk about your history

-Make sure you talk about both parent’s cultures to your children.
-So easy is it for parents to get caught in the trap of emphasising only the culture that is ‘exotic’ or foreign that the partner who hails from the country in which you reside or one that is more common, gets forgotten.
+Make sure you talk about both parent’s cultures to your mixed children.
+It’s so easy for parents to get caught in the trap of emphasizing only the culture that is ‘exotic’ or foreign that the partner who hails from the country in which you reside or one that is more common, gets forgotten.
 Make sure both of your mixed race kids’ cultures and traditions are valued and explained and talk about it with each other to ensure you’re both on the same page.

 4. Talk about race and racism